senzing-garage/knowledge-base/proposals/sdk-documentation/canonical-descriptions.md

 1. **addDataSource**

-    - The addDataSource method adds a new data source to the Senzing configuration.
+    - Method addDataSource adds a new data source to the Senzing configuration.

 1. **deleteDataSource**
 1. **export**